Stephen-Kam/integration-testing-template.g8/README.md

 A [Giter8][g8] template for ...!

-# HMRC Scalatest-Testing-Template
+# HMRC Integration-Testing-Template

-This template will generate a base project which makes use of the Scalatest Featurespec framework and includes the minimum required dependencies to function correctly.
+This template will generate a base integration/contract tests project which makes use of the Play2.5 framework and includes the minimum required dependencies to function correctly.

 Packages and structure is also supplied in the hopes that it will help foster a standard way of organising a test project